ESP32 BMP180 Web Server using Arduino IDE

 #include <Adafruit_BMP085.h>

-This line create an object for pressure sensor.
-If you want to interface multiple sensor, you have to create mutiple objects with different names.
+This line creates an object for a pressure sensor.
+If you want to interface with multiple sensors, you have to create multiple objects with different names.

 Adafruit_BMP085 bmp; // here bmp is a object